HackerYou/HYFallBootcamp2014/3-Tools/6-grunt.md

 This file is used to configure or define tasks and load Grunt plugins.

-##How to start from scratch and add new plugins
+##How to use Grunt while starting from scratch

 1. In your terminal, navigate to your project folder and then run the `npm init` command.

 2. Via the terminal prompt, give your Grunt Project a name, a version, etc, and anything else needed.
 If you would like to use the defaults, simply press enter at each question.

-3. Install Grunt within this project by running the command `npm install grunt --save-dev`
+3. Install Grunt within this project by running the command `npm install grunt --save-dev`.
+This will create a folder called **node_modules** in the same directory.
+This folder holds all the information needed to run the plugins.
+All other plugins installed will have their dependencies installed to this folder.

-4. Within your Gruntfile.js, you'll see the following code
+4. Create a file called ``Gruntfile.js``, insert the following code. **Note the capitalization of the filename**

         module.exports = function(grunt) {

                 // Project configuration.
                 grunt.initConfig({
                     pkg: grunt.file.readJSON('package.json'),
                 });

                 // Default task(s).
                 grunt.registerTask('default', []);

         };

 5. Install new plugins using the `npm install pluginName --save-dev` command.
 This will download the file and add it to your package.json file.

 6. Add the task and define it's action within your Gruntfile.js.
-The following example is using the Grunt Sass task.
+The following example is using the Grunt Sass task which has documentation for installing found [here](https://github.com/sindresorhus/grunt-sass).

         module.exports = function(grunt) {

                 // Project configuration.
                 grunt.initConfig({
                     pkg: grunt.file.readJSON('package.json'),
                     // Set up configuration options
                     sass: {
                             dist: {
                                     options: {
                                             includePaths: ['imports/are/here/'],
                                             outputStyle: 'nested'
                                     },
                                     files: {
                                             'main.css': 'main.scss'
                                     }
                             }
                     }
                 });